microsoft/Azure-Solution-Accelerator-to-automate-COVID-19-Vaccination-Proof-and-Test-Verification-Forms/Deployment/Deployment.md

 ![image13](./images/LA_image13.png "image13")

 10. **FormsContainerSAS**: The SAS token for the `forms` container For this step, we need to go to the storage account and inside the container generate a SAS
 * Navigate to the  `forms` container in your storage account in your resource group
 * Select the `shared access tokens` on the left
 * Under `permissions` select `Read`, `Add` and `List`
 * Select a reasonable amount of time before it expires.
-For the above image, we used a year from today (until 2023).
+For the below image, we used a year from today (until 2023)* After we click "Generate SAS token and URL", let's just copy the SAS token.
 ![image19](./images/LA_image19.png "image19")

 11. **VaccineCardsContainerSAS**: The SAS token for the `vaccinecards` container
 * Follow the previous step

 ### **Configuring the Logic App**
 Once the Logic Apps are deployed, go to the designer view of either the testform logic app or the vaccination card logic app.